GEMISIS/personal-website/README.md

 **Note that the email provided in the configuration is an anti-spam email!
 Do not try to send emails to it.**

+## Supported Formats
+### RSS Feeds Default Images
+RSS feeds are supported for any RSS feeds, but this project checks for the following domains, and adds nicer default images if no cover image is provided for a feed item:
+- Medium.com
+- Blogspot.com
+- Wordpress.com

 ## Setup
 ### Base Setup
 You will need to do these steps, no matter which setup type you use!